katsette/Questforge123/README.md

 QuestForge is designed to integrate with AI services for:

-- Plot and story suggestions for DMs
+- Plot and story suggestions for Game Masters
 - Character creation assistance
 - Campaign idea generation
 - Rule clarifications and help